Error correction in multi-fidelity molecular dynamics simulations using functional uncertainty quantification: Introduction

-Functional uncertainty quantification (FUQ) can, in principle, be used to assess the uncertainties originating from approximate input constitutive laws, correct predictions if a more accurate function becomes available, and rank when and where to replace a low-fidelity model used in a simulation with one of higher fidelity in order to reduce prediction error by running additional simulations.
+Functional uncertainty quantification (FunUQ) can, in principle, be used to assess the uncertainties originating from approximate input constitutive laws, correct predictions if a more accurate function becomes available, and rank when and where to replace a low-fidelity model used in a simulation with one of higher fidelity in order to reduce prediction error by running additional simulations.
 This paper introduces a computationally efficient method to compute FDs in MD simulations involving two-body interatomic potentials, extending ideas from thermodynamic integration and free-energy perturbation methods \cite{Frenkel2001, Chipot2007}.
 The FD quantifies how a quantity of interest (QoI) -- in this case the total potential energy or pressure computed from an MD simulation in the canonical ensemble -- depends on the input function, here the Lennard-Jones (LJ) two-body pair potential.
 We further show that the FD with respect to the LJ potential can be used to compute accurate correction to the potential energy and pressure for a family of pair potentials without re-running the simulation.
 This is true as long as the discrepancy between the potentials remains within reasonable bounds and the phase space explored by the system with the new potential is not significantly different from that of the original.

 The remainder of the paper is as follows.
-Section 2 describes the functional approach to UQ followed by simulation details and methods to calculate the functional derivative numerically in Section 3.
-In Section 4 we describe specific examples of error correction using FUQ with low and high-fidelity models.
-Sections 5 and 6 discuss results and conclude the paper.
+Section 2 describes the functional approach to UQ and connections to similar UQ methods, followed by simulation details and methods to calculate the functional derivative numerically in Section 3.
+In Section 4 we describe specific examples of error correction using FunUQ with low and high-fidelity models.
+Section 5 discusses results and concludes the paper.